justtestingsome/sum-of-a-and-b/README.md

 # sum-of-a-and-b

-This would be an excercise file or the simple tasks listed on Rosetta Code.
+This is an excercise file for the simple tasks listed on Rosetta Code.
-The first one is the sum of two numbers (a and b) and it will be performed in JavaScript.
+The first one is the sum of two numbers (a and b) using HTML + JavaScript.

 For more info, please check out: http://rosettacode.org/wiki/A%2BB